alexkorol/repo2GPT/README.md

 # Repo2GPT
-Repo2GPT is a Python application that clones a GitHub repository and generates a detailed repository map (repomap) of the repository's file structure, including classes, methods, and functions in each code file, and a consolidated text file containing all the code files in the repository.
-This utility can help in quickly understanding the structure of a repository and reviewing its code.
-This simplifies the process of iterative development using LLMs such as GPT-4.
-Another use case for it is analyzing a given repo for malicious code using ChatGPT.

-Repo2GPT can also be used on a local folder containing code if no repo is available for the project you are trying to consolidate.
+Repo2GPT is a Python application that clones a GitHub repository (or points at an existing local checkout) and produces:

+- A **repomap** describing the directory structure plus key classes/functions per source file.
+- A **consolidated code bundle** that merges the relevant source files into a single prompt-friendly text file.

+The tool now defaults to a code-centric include list so that dependency locks, build artefacts, and other filler stay out of your prompt window.
+When you do need to override the defaults, Repo2GPT recognises `.gptignore` / `.gptinclude` files as well as inline CLI switches.

 ### Install the Required Packages: